Financial-Times/origami/README.md

 	storyUrl: 'optional-story-url'
 })
 ```

+Add `useStagingEnvironment: true` to the options if you want to use Coral staging environment.

 If you want to initialise every comment stream or count element on the page (based on the presence of the attribute: `data-o-component="o-comments"`):